By Kyle Sawdey | CRO & EVP of Underwriting | Updated May 2026

 An external company’s security research team published a post-mortem noting that in the months before the attack, infostealer logs showed stolen credentials tied to Stryker identities: credentials that would have gated access to their SSO, identity providers, and device management stack.
 The exact infrastructure that was ultimately weaponized against them.

 The firm’s point was blunt: if Stryker had been a policyholder, their underwriting process would have flagged those stolen credentials and required remediation before binding.
 The insurance process itself, not just the policy, would have been a security forcing function.
+That’s exactly how we approach underwriting at SeedPod, and it’s why our cyber insurance requirements and minimum controls checklist exists: not just to qualify coverage, but to close the gaps that make attacks like this possible in the first place.

 Most SMBs won’t.

 The average SMB doesn’t have a war room.
 They don’t have a Palo Alto Networks Unit 42 forensic team on retainer.
 They don’t have a comms team drafting customer reassurance updates.
-When a wiper hits an SMB or their MSP‘s RMM stack, it’s often lights out.
+When a wiper hits an SMB or their MSP’s RMM stack, it’s often lights out.
 Permanently.
+The financial math after an uninsured incident is brutal, and most small businesses don’t survive it.

 - MDM/RMM tools are now a primary attack surface, not just a management convenience.
 MFA on Intune, multi-person approval for destructive actions, and strict role separation aren’t optional hygiene; they’re existential controls for MSPs.
 Our underwriting reflects this.
+If you’re an MSP and want to understand exactly what we look for, the minimum controls checklist is a good starting point.

 The question for every MSP, every SMB, and every insurance professional in this space isn’t whether these attacks will reach your clients.
-It’s whether the defenses, and the insurance backstop, are already in place when they do.
+It’s whether the defenses and the insurance backstop are already in place when they do.

 At SeedPod, we’re building for that reality.
 Because for the companies we protect, there’s no Palo Alto on speed dial.
 There’s just their MSP and us.